 Courtesy of ITV1's Lorraine

 As well as creating, running and writing this site, Martin is phenomenally busy.
-His current portfolio of work includes...
+His current portfolio of regular work includes...

-The Martin Lewis Money Show ITV1.
-Martin's prime time shows aims to save you £1,000s.
+The Martin Lewis Money Show, ITV.
+Martin's primetime show aims to save you £1,000s.
 Series 3 airs on Fridays at 8pm in January and February 2014.

-Daybreak ITV1.
-After a number of years with GMTV Martin carried straight over to the Daybreak team where he continues his resident Money Saving Expert role with regular slots every Tuesday as well as ad hoc news appearances.
+Daybreak, Thursdays, ITV.
+After a number of years with GMTV, Martin carried straight over to the Daybreak team where he does his Deals of the Week.

 - The Consumer Panel, Thursdays, 12noon, BBC Radio 5 Live.
 Every Thursday Martin joins Shelagh Fogarty's show to debate the week's money stories.